 This year of the degree is designed to help you ground your historical knowledge.
 Your modules will also provide you with a broad background to help you think about art in historical contexts.

 You will also choose one of the following:

 In addition to the above you will also need to complete our online Academic Integrity module.

 This module covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.

 This module will:

-This year will help you to develop the tools you will need to use in your final dissertation.
-You'll also get the chance look behind the scenes of a museum and learn the art of curatorship.
+Your second year builds on the skills you acquired in the first year and gives you the opportunity to broaden your historical knowledge.
+You’ll also get the chance look behind the scenes of a museum and learn the art of curatorship.

 Every course at York has been designed to provide clear and ambitious learning outcomes.
 These learning outcomes give you an understanding of what you will be able to do at the end of the course.
 We develop each course by designing modules that grow your abilities towards the learning outcomes and help you to explain what you can offer to employers.
 Find out more about our approach to teaching and learning.

 |UK (home)||International and EU|